-You can find House Sparrows most places where there are houses (or other buildings), and few places where there aren’t.
-These are some of our most common birds.
+These are some of our most common birds, you can find House Sparrows most places where there are houses (or other buildings), and few places where there aren’t.
 House Sparrows are so closely entwined with people’s lives that you probably will find them around your home even without feeding them.

 They are frequent visitors to backyard feeders, where they eat most kinds of birdseed, especially millet, corn, and sunflower seed.

 I’m having a difficult time positively identifying this bird.
 There are some visual differences, but most sources say it’s the same bird: a House Sparrow.

 The male birds are pretty easy to identify.
 They have brighter black, white, and brown markings.

 The females and young birds are colored pale brown and grey.